845 Market Street, Level 4

 San Francisco, CA 94103

 M.Y.
-China is the long awaited restaurant from TV Celeb Chef Martin Yan and the Koi Palace folks.
+China is a restaurant from TV Celeb Chef Martin Yan and the Koi Palace folks.
 It is located on the 4th floor of the San Francisco Centre shopping mall, right under the dome.
-Koi Palace is clearly the best Cantonese Chinese restaurant in the SF Bay Area, so we couldn’t wait to dine here.
-Our last visit was in January 2015.
+Over the last years, the other restaurants on the same floor have closed up, leaving this area pretty dead.
+Our last visit was in March 2018.

 Be sure to read our Introduction to Chinese Dim Sum.